-- (1) In addition to all of the evaluation criteria within Section 11.95.030, a variance shall not be granted unless it can be shown that all of the following conditions exist: - (A) Significant impacts to the critical area and buffer functions as stated in Section 11.06.020 would be mitigated by the applicant by addressing with conditions of approval where practical; and - (B) Impacts to critical areas and their buffers cannot be lessened through location or design changes to the proposed use. - (2) The Hearing Examiner shall make a final decision based upon review of the submitted application and the proposal's ability to comply with the criteria in subsection 1 of this section.
+- (1) In addition to all of the evaluation criteria within Section 11.95.030, a variance shall not be granted unless it can be shown that all of the following conditions exist: - (A) Significant impacts to the critical area and buffer functions as stated in Section 11.06.020 would be mitigated by the applicant by addressing with conditions of approval where practical; and - (B) No other reasonable use with less impact is possible; and - (C) Impacts to critical areas and their buffers cannot be lessened through location or design changes to the proposed use. - (2) The Hearing Examiner shall make a final decision based upon review of the submitted application and the proposal's ability to comply with the criteria in subsection B of this section.
 The Hearing Examiner may approve, approve with conditions, or deny a request for a variance.

-11.77.090 Subdivision Notation
+11.XX77.090 Subdivision Notation

-In the event the applicant is dividing property through the short subdivision, major subdivision, cluster subdivision, binding site plan, plat alteration or amendment process, a notation shall appear on the face of the final plat mylar referencing the requirements of this chapter, as amended.
-The boundaries of the critical area, buffer, one percent chance floodplain, and floodway shall also be shown on the face of the final plat.
+In the event the applicant is dividing property through the short subdivision, major subdivision, binding site plan, plat alteration or amendment process, a notation shall appear on the face of the final plat mylar referencing the requirements of this chapter, as amended.
+The boundaries of the critical area, buffer, 1% chance floodplain, and floodway shall also be shown on the face of the final plat.

-11.77.100 Non-compliance
+11.XX77.100 Non-compliance

 (1) When a critical area or its buffer has been altered in violation of this Chapter, all ongoing activity shall stop and the critical area shall be restored.
 The Administrator shall have the authority to issue a "stop-work" order pursuant to Title 16 to cease all ongoing activity and order restoration, rehabilitation, replacement, or other measures at the owner's or other responsible party's expense to compensate for violation of provisions of this Chapter.
-Activity shall not resume until such time as the violation has been corrected and the County determines that the same or similar violation is not likely to reoccur.
+Activity shall not shall not resume until such time as the violation has been corrected and the County determines that the same or similar violation is not likely to reoccur.